 When we confess our sins, God surrounds us with songs of deliverance.

-Make your request know unto the Lord.
+Make your request known unto the Lord.

 Be personal and specific.

-Don’t hide behind that smile and wonderful exterior and not allow Him to rule in your heart.
+Don’t hide behind that smile and wonderful exterior and do not allow Him to rule in your heart.